Home > Analyses > Technology > The Trade Desk, Inc.

 Risk Analysis

-Below is a table summarizing the primary risks associated with The Trade Desk, Inc. for investors to consider:
+Below is a summary table highlighting key risks facing The Trade Desk, Inc. as of 2026:

 | Category | Description | Probability | Impact |